Updated on 9 February 2020

 Then on 20 July 2000, at the close of an all-day thematic debate on the “Role of the Security Council in the prevention of armed conflicts”, the Council President, the Foreign Minister of Jamaica, stated:

 Thereafter, from 2001 until 2010, there was only one instance, in 2006, when a Council President did not read out a presidential statement in full.
-Then in 2010, the practice of merely reading a presidential statement into the record was again used in six instances, generally in the context of a busy Council programme.
-The practice was further used on two occasions in 2011 and six in 2012.
-Then the practice dramatically reversed in 2013, when only five of the 22 PRSTs adopted were read out in full.
+But in 2010, the practice of merely reading a presidential statement into the record was again used in six instances, generally in the context of a busy Council programme.
+From then on, the practice has been somewhat uneven, but in most years, more PRSTs have been read into the record than read out in full.
+For 2019, only six out of 15 were read out.

-A chart showing the manner of adopting PRSTs from 1994 to 2018 is attached.
+This chart shows the manner of adopting PRSTs from 1994 to 2019.